sm18lr88/GUI_To_Predict_Diabetes_From_Voice_Analysis/README.md

 The study reported an optimal accuracy of 75%±22%, with a specificity of 77%±29% and a sensitivity of 73%±23% from cross-validation of the matched dataset.
 When predicting the original test set, the accuracy was higher at 89%, with a specificity of 91% and sensitivity of 71%.

+In simpler terms, the app's accuracy in predicting Type 2 Diabetes *theoretically* ranges from a minimum of about 53% to a maximum of 89%, depending on the dataset and conditions used.

 ## Installation
 Install the python requirements through: